ftranghese/EC601-Fall2017-Seamless-Track-Detection/README.md

 ## Trek - Lane Detection Project

-*TREK* (Tracking Rural Environments Keenly) is a semester-long project for Boston University's EC601 Product Design course.
+**TREK** (Tracking Rural Environments Keenly) is a semester-long project for Boston University's EC601 Product Design course.
 We aim to build a lane detection algorithm for unmarked roads.
 Our program is based on other files found on Github (links below).

-*Tested on*: Python 3.5, OpenCV 3.1.0, NumPy 1.13.3
+**Tested on**: Python 3.5, OpenCV 3.1.0, NumPy 1.13.3

+### Using Our Program

+Our program is based on the **George Sung** lane detection program, and runnable files are located in that directory.
+The main file to run is line_fit_video.py which will use an input video, detect/fit lanes, and produce an output video.
+Be sure to have the above listed versions of Python, OpenCV, and NumPy installed.

 ## Images and Videos